-The typical supply chain for test and measurement industrial type products is as follows:
+The typical supply chain concerning optical parts used in test and measurement industrial type products is as follows:

 - Bulk glass is manufactured globally for component production. - Optical components are manufactured and sourced globally.
-These are either produced as commercial off-the-shelf (COTS) products or custom made according to in-house Test & Measurement producers' designs and specifications. - Optical components are assembled into optical systems in house or produced and tested to Test & Measurement producers' designs and specifications either in-house or by contract manufacturers. - In response to customer orders or for inventory, finished equipment is configured, built, and tested for global distribution. - Equipment is supplied into the EU market either directly or through distributors to industrial and professional customers (B2B market). - Spare parts are made available from the supply chain and utilised in the ongoing support (including servicing, calibration, repair, and refurbishment services) typically provided inhouse by Test & Measurement producers.
+These are either produced as commercial off-the-shelf (COTS) products or custom made according to in-house Test & Measurement producers' designs and specifications. - Optical components are assembled into optical systems in house or produced and tested to Test & Measurement producers' designs and specifications either in-house or by contract manufacturers. - In response to customer orders or for inventory, finished devices are configured, built, and tested at a single site for global distribution. - Equipment is supplied into the EU market either directly or through distributors to industrial and professional customers (B2B market). - Spare parts are made available from the supply chain and utilised in the ongoing support (including servicing, calibration, repair, and refurbishment services) typically provided inhouse by Test & Measurement producers.